linkerd/website/linkerd.io/content/blog/serverless-service-mesh-with-knative.md

 - _Send the curl request_

-If you've followed the steps exactly, the command will look like:
+If you've followed the steps exactly, the commands are:

 ```bash
 kubectl port-forward -n ambassador svc/ambassador 8080:80